pjarymowycz/gis-blog-backup/README.md

 # gis-blog
-This blog is about thing I find interesting in GIS.
+This blog is about things I find interesting in GIS.